Man wearing VR headset and interacting in the virtual reality with hand controllers

 Revolutionize UX Design with VR Experiences

-Will the future of user experience design exist on screens or in immersive, three-dimensional spaces?
-It's now possible to design for both views and interactions within a boundless digital environment.
-Virtual Reality (VR) opens this new frontier and allows designers to craft user experiences beyond traditional boundaries.
-Learn more about immersive technology that brings stories to life in the IxDF UX Design for Virtual Reality course.
+Is the future of user experience design (UX design) going to exist on screens or will it find immersive, three-dimensional spaces as its main home?
+You can design for both views—and interactions—within a digital environment that’s boundless in Virtual Reality (VR), so read on to find five fundamental points and learn more about immersive technology, concepts, and more that bring stories to life in the IxDF UX Design for Virtual Reality course.

 Show Hide video transcript